Yeison Guzmán

-Yeison Estiven Guzmán Gómez (born 22 March 1998) is a Colombian professional footballer who plays as an attacking midfielder for Brazilian club Fortaleza.
+Yeison Estiven Guzmán Gómez (born 22 March 1998) is a Colombian professional footballer who plays as an attacking midfielder for América de Cali, on loan from Fortaleza.

 Club career

 Envigado

 Born in La Unión, Antioquia, Guzmán was an Envigado youth graduate.
 He made his first team debut at the age of 17 on 10 February 2016, coming on as a second-half substitute for Diego Gregori in a 0–0 home draw against Rionegro Águilas, for the year's Copa Colombia.

 Guzmán made his Categoría Primera A debut on 26 February 2017, replacing Joseph Cox late into a 1–2 away loss against Deportes Tolima.
 After only ten league appearances in the 2017 campaign, he became a regular starter in 2018, and scored his first senior goal on 18 February 2018 in a 1–0 home win against Once Caldas.

 On 16 May 2018, Guzmán scored a brace in a 2–1 away success over Deportivo Pasto in the national cup.
 On 28 September of the following year, he scored a hat-trick in a 3–2 win at Atlético Bucaramanga.

 On 11 February 2021, Guzmán renewed his contract for a further three years.